Python Current Thread State Collection

 _PyRuntimeinterpreters->mainPyInterpreterStatenextnextnextthreads->mainPyThreadStatePyThreadStatePyThreadStatePyThreadStatethreads->mainthreads->mainPyInterpreterStatePyInterpreterState

-Combination of both approaches
+Combination of approaches

 Collecting the stack of threads which are not holding a GIL is crucial for a more accurate picture of what the program is doing.
 The OS thread may be blocked on I/O operations or executing compression/decompression off-GIL.